PV-Lab/2s986_class/Week11/Color_Mixing_Example/README.md

 ### Please pay attentions to what is described below when reading the example code.

-You only need to write code to define 4 things
+You only need to write code to define 4 things: X_init, Y, X_new and num_rounds

 #### intial conditions
 X_init = [[50,50,100],[50,50,100],[50,50,100]] #liquid dispensing amount for initial sampling.
 The sum of the three values in each [] must be 200 uL